Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 For families, I strongly recommend staying in or near Plaka or Koukaki.
 Both neighborhoods are walkable to all the major sites, full of restaurants and shops, and have a village-like atmosphere that feels safe and welcoming for kids.

-Plaka puts you right in the heart of things -- you can walk to the Acropolis, Monastiraki, Syntagma Square, and the Ancient Agora in minutes.
+Plaka puts you right in the heart of things.
+You can walk to the Acropolis, Monastiraki, Syntagma Square, and the Ancient Agora in minutes.
 The trade-off is that it can be noisy and crowded in the evenings during peak season.

 Koukaki is the neighborhood just south of the Acropolis, slightly quieter than Plaka but equally convenient.
 It has a more local, residential feel, with excellent neighborhood restaurants and cafes.
 The Acropolis Museum is a five-minute walk, and the Acropolis entrance is ten minutes away.